 European Geophysical Society

 Macnab, Ron and Jakobsson, Martin, "The International Bathymetric Chart of the Arctic Ocean (IBCAO): An Improved Morphological Framework for Oceanographic Investigations" (2003).
-Center for Coastal and Ocean Mapping.
+Geophysical Research Abstracts.
 276.